umdaaron/377_Project/README.md

 ## Known Bugs
 - Chart visualization does not load up some of the summary statistics for the different types of aggregates, when it comes to job postings, which limits the number of visualizations.
+- For some web browsers, an undefined posting with undefined information pops up within the saved jobs section.
+Some users do not see it, some do, the functionality of the page works, but an undesired posting does attach itself to the page.

 ## Future Development:
 - Improve search filter functionality.